 An invoice is an important document for an attorney.
 It is not just an instrument for billing and collecting money from clients.
 You invoice is a marketing tool as well.
 There are not that many occasions when you have the opportunity to get your client’s undivided attention.
 Review of your invoice is one of them.
 Make the most of it by crafting an invoice template which conveys the image you want your law firm to have.

 You don’t want to create a new invoice from scratch every time you need to bill a client.
-Automated accounts receivable software with invoicing capability including an invoice template can help you.
+An automated accounts receivable software can create an attorney billing invoice template that can help you.

 INVOICE TEMPLATE